-In past marriage cases, parties and amici defending marriage bans have expressed concern that allowing marriage equality would cause a flood of lawsuits alleging anti-gay discrimination against religious people-particularly wedding vendors likes florists and photographers.
-But these arguments are a red herring: laws and policies barring anti-gay discrimination are already on the books in cities and counties in Oklahoma.
-Those who make such arguments actually take issue with the anti-discrimination laws and the government's decision to provide antidiscrimination protection with respect to public accommodations, not with the legal definition of marriage.
-If the appellants are concerned about the passage of potential anti-discrimination laws or the application of existing laws to same-sex couples, then they can attempt to convince the Legislature or the voters to enact exemptions from these laws.
+In past marriage cases, parties and amici defending marriage bans have expressed concern that allowing marriage equality would cause a flood of lawsuits alleging discrimination on the basis of sexual orientation against religious people -particularly wedding vendors likes florists and photographers.
+But these arguments are a red herring: Wisconsin law already bars anti-gay discrimination.
+Wis.
+Stat. § 106.52.
+Those who make such arguments actually take issue with the anti-discrimination law and the government's decision to provide antidiscrimination protection with respect to public accommodations, not with the legal definition of marriage.
+See Kitchen, F.3d , 2014 WL 2868044, at 30 n.13 ("[S]uch lawsuits would be a function of anti-discrimination law, not legal recognition of same-sex marriage.").

-The vendors supposedly at risk of facing sexual-orientation discrimination lawsuits would not be newly exposed to litigation by invalidation of Oklahoma's Marriage Ban, because same-sex couples already have unofficial religious and non-religious marriage ceremonies throughout the state.
+The vendors supposedly at risk of facing sexual-orientation discrimination lawsuits would not be newly exposed to litigation by invalidation of Wisconsin's Marriage Ban, because same-sex couples already have unofficial religious and non-religious marriage ceremonies throughout the state.
 Unofficial or not, wedding vendors have been-and will continue to be-subject to nondiscrimination laws for these kinds of ceremonies.
 Making the ceremonies official marriage ceremonies-while important for the married couple-will make no difference whatsoever to any vendor's pre-existing obligation to comply with nondiscrimination laws.